MaksimDzhangirov/backendBankExample/docs/part48-eng.md

 we will find a [section](https://github.com/golang-migrate/migrate#use-in-your-go-project) that shows us how to run DB migration using Golang.

-basically, we will have to create a new `migrate` object, where we must pass in the location of the migration files, as well as the URL of the target database server.
-But first. let's copy this import migrate package statement and paste it to our `main.go` file.
+Basically, we will have to create a new `migrate` object, where we must pass in the location of the migration files, as well as the URL of the target database server.
+But first, let's copy this import `migrate` package statement and paste it to our `main.go` file.

 ```go
 "github.com/golang-migrate/migrate/v4"
 ```

-Then.
-I'm gonna declare a new function called `runDBMigration()`.
+Then, I'm gonna declare a new function called `runDBMigration()`.
 This function will take a migration URL, and a DB source string as input.

 ```go